k1jst/newsm-policy/healthsafety.md

 - All equipment operators are trained and qualified to operate equipment in a manner that ensures the safety of vistors, volunteers, staff and the collection;
 - No equipment is operated without the direct supervision of a qualified operator;
-- No equipment may be operated without sufficient volunteers or staff necessary to ensure that all visitors maintain the necessary safe distance from moving or energized parts of the equipment;
+- No equipment is operated without sufficient volunteers or staff necessary to ensure that all visitors maintain the necessary safe distance from moving or energized parts of the equipment;